hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 **Exercise:**

-1. Perform the ORA for the down regulated sites in cKO vs WT results.
+1. Perform the ORA for the downregulated sites in cKO vs WT results.
 Do you find any significantly over-represented terms?

 ***